digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 #### Characters 1-3 - "6FP"
 All AU Falcons should start with the first 3 characters `6FP`, due to the fact that these characters appear to represent the unique identifier for Ford Australia

-> theoretically this is supposed to stand for 6 = Australia and FP = Ford Australia, but there was no known source for this information other than word-of-mouth
+> Theoretically this is supposed to stand for 6 = Australia and FP = Ford Australia, but there was no known source for this information other than word-of-mouth
 {: .block-note}

 #### Characters 4-6 - "AAA"